Hunger Heroes School Challenge

 One dollar = 4 pounds.

-or develop your own.
+parents!
 Increase awareness on hunger and nutrition in your school.
+Provide an

-- Remind and Excite Participants: Whether your food drive is 4 or 14 days, you need to keep
+- Remind and Excite Participants: Whether your food drive is 4 days or 14 days, you

-the momentum going.
+need to keep the momentum going.
 Update students on the drive’s progress.
-Create a

 - Celebrate a Successful Food Drive: Be sure to communicate back to your school how much food and